Asimina Triloba: Pawpaw

 Scientific Names: Species: Asimina triloba Family: Annonaceae (Custard Apple Family)

 Uses: Eaten in-hand as fresh fruit or processed into desserts.
 Twigs are source of annonaceous acetogenins which are being used in the development of anti-cancer drugs and botanical pesticides.

 Pawpaws are native to eastern United States and certain strains will grow in the United Kingdom.
 Preferably they will received 8cm of rainfall per month throughout the year.
 They have been grown in mediterranean and semi-arid climates, but they may require occasional irrigation during spring and summer if you wish to get them to fruit.
 Young trees (1 or 2 years of age) may require shade as exposure to full sun can damage or kill them.
 Mature trees prefer full sun, but they are capable of producing some fruit in heavy shade.

-Harvest season can last for up to 3-4 weeks, and different people may prefer pawpaws in different ripening stages, since it can have a fairly dramatic affect on the flavour.
+Harvest season can last for up to 3-4 weeks, and different people may prefer pawpaws in different ripening stages, since it can have a fairly dramatic effect on the flavour.